matthewgunther/etbh/src/posts/debt.md

 <!-- WHY IT MATTERS -->
 What is moving about *Lars and the Real Girl* is how completely it captures true compassion, but why help Lars at all?
 I think much of what David Graeber discusses in *Debt* is relevant here, specifically Primordial Debt Theory.
-We offer the humanity to others that we would hope receive ourselves.
+We offer the humanity to others that we would hope to receive ourselves.
 The townspeople come to terms with their quirks and flaws and conclude that Lars, however weird, means well and is deserving of the same treatment.
 Gus comes to terms with the guilt he feels having left Lars to grow up alone with their troubled father.
 Beyond what it typically afforded of a decent person like Lars, the town demonstrates real charity.
 What they give to Lars he can only appreciate as the kindness and care they had for Bianca, his *real* girlfriend.
 Lars can never appreciate that his family put aside their ego to accommodate his delusion, and the ridiculousness of the townspeople constructing a life for Bianca.
-Lars will never know it, but he in debt, and because his creditor knows he will never know it, this is true charity.
+Lars will never know it, but he is in debt, and because his creditor knows he will never know it, this is true charity.
 At Bianca's funeral, the pastor remarks: "She was a lesson in courage", because courage is what is demanded of us to care about something beyond ourselves.